EPN-V2

 Assessment

-Each group must be between 4 to 6 students.
-The groups are identical with those in course requirements.
+Each group should be between 4 to 6 students.

 Permitted exam materials and equipment